Speech Pathology vs Occupational Therapy

 - Full-time and part-time plans of study

-Speech pathologists do not need a doctorate degree to become certified and practice in any state.
+Speech pathologists do not need a doctoral degree to become certified and practice in any state.

 Speech Pathology Clinical Fellowship Year